cscorley/dissertation/chapters/4_results/2_dit.md

-We note an improvement in MRR for only 2 of the 6 systems when using changesets.  \pig is the only system with an MRR in favor of snapshots that is also statistically significant at $p < 0.01$.
-Comparing all systems at once, snapshots show slight MRR improvement over changesets with statistical significance.
-This suggests that changeset-based TMs are on par with snapshot-based TMs, and aligns with the result we see for FLT in the previous section.
+We note an improvement in MRR for only 2 of the 6 systems when using changesets.  \pig is the only system with an MRR in favor of snapshots that is also statistically significant at $p < 0.01$ with an effect size of $0.64$.
+Comparing all systems at once by combining all effectiveness measures, snapshots show slight MRR improvement over changesets with statistical significance.
+This suggests that the changeset-based DIT is not on par with snapshot-based DIT.

 \begin{framed}
     \textbf{\done}:
-    Changeset-based DITs are as accurate as snapshot-based DITs.
+    Changeset-based DITs are not as accurate as snapshot-based DITs.
 \end{framed}

 \input{tables/triage_rq2}

-\dtwo asks how well a TM-based FLT would perform as it were to be used in real-time.
+\dtwo asks how well a TM-based DIT would perform as it were to be used in real-time.
 This is a much closer evaluation of an DIT to it being used in an actual development environment.
 Table \ref{table:triage_rq2} summarizes the results of each subject system.
 In each of the tables, we bold which of the